qqlaoxia/Separation/source/Lessions/Chapter 4/Chapter 4.rst

 1. Structure and working principle of homogenizer.
 2. Structure and working principle of ball mill The basic requirements of this chapter ---------------------------------------------------

 1. Master the common cell crushing methods and the cell wall composition of gramnegative cells; 2.
-Master the principles and common equipment of biological, chemical, mechanical, and other methods
+Master the principles and common equipment of biological, chemical, mechanical, and other methodsTeaching video ---------------------------------------------.. toctree::   :maxdepth: 2      Video 1   Video 2   Video 3